MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -OrganizationalUnit
-!!!
-Exchange Server 2010

-The OrganizationalUnit parameter specifies the organizational unit (OU) to which the new contact is added.
-For example, redmond.contoso.com/contacts.

-!!!
-Exchange Server 2013

-The OrganizationalUnit parameter specifies the organizational unit (OU) to which the new contact is added, for example, redmond.contoso.com/contacts.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The OrganizationalUnit parameter specifies the location in Active Directory where the new contact is created.

 Valid input for this parameter is an organizational unit (OU) or domain that's visible using the Get-OrganizationalUnit cmdlet.
 You can use any value that uniquely identifies the OU or domain.
 For example: